Upper Clatford

 Upper Clatford is a village and civil parish in Hampshire, England.
 The village is in the valley of the River Anton, 3.5 mi upstream from the point where it joins the River Test at the south.
+Historically represented in the House of Commons by the MP for North West Hampshire, the parish was reallocated to the Romsey and Southampton North constituency by the 2023 boundary review.

 Clatford is 1 mi to the south from Andover town centre, the most direct route the old railway line which is now a public footpath.
 Along this path is evidence of the old railway line although little is seen of the earlier canal that preceded the railway.
 The canal and later railway were important to the local economy, in particular for the transport of raw materials from Southampton via Andover to Upper Clatford for Taskers of Andover, whose premises were in nearby Anna Valley.
 Pig iron was shipped from Southampton via the canal to Taskers Wharf, originally where the footpath now leaves Upper Clatford for Andover.
 The road south out of the village leads to the twin village of Goodworth Clatford (formerly Lower Clatford).

 Clatford is an old English term meaning 'the ford where the burdock grows'.
 The village historically contained four manors: Norman Court, Sackville Court, Clatford Manor and Clatford Mills.